How to set up an organization for effective autonomous driving development

 Um Zugang zu unseren exklusiven Inhalten zu erhalten und immer auf dem neuesten Stand der F&E zu sein, registrieren Sie sich jetzt.

 Dr. Tim Sturm is a Partner at 3DSE Management Consultants GmbH in Munich.
-In more than 11 years of R&D consulting experience, he gained his deep industry knowledge in Automotive, Industrial, Aerospace & Defense and Chemicals in national and international consulting projects.
-Here, his core competence lies in the design, initialization and implementation of major change programs at product, process and organizational level with a focus on modular platform strategies as well as agile transformation and scaling.
+In more than 12 years of R&D consulting experience, he gained his deep industry knowledge in Automotive, Industrial, Aerospace & Defense and Chemicals in national and international consulting projects.
+Here, his core competence lies in the design, initialization and implementation of major change programs at product, process and organizational level with a focus on Systems Engineering as well as agile transformation and scaling.
 Dr. Tim Sturm participated in several events as host, speaker and expert in the field of product development.

-Benedikt Dechamps is a Senior Consultant at 3DSE Management Consultants GmbH in Munich with 5 years of R&D consulting experience in the automotive, shipping, and household appliance industries.
+Benedikt Dechamps is a Manager at 3DSE Management Consultants GmbH in Munich with more than 7 years of R&D consulting experience in the automotive, shipping, and household appliance industries.
 As a mechanical engineer and certified Agile & Innovation Coach (Large Scaled Scrum, Design Thinking and Behavioral Innovation Management), he advises clients on developing customized & creative concepts and turning them into product & process innovations.
 His focus topics are Systems Engineering, Agile Transformation, and Innovation Management.